Turkey's currency crisis rages on as lira sinks again

 Investors are waiting for "a convincing response from the central bank and government," Rob Carnell, an economist at investment bank ING, said in a note to clients Monday.

-One dollar now buys a little under 7 lira, compared with fewer than 4 at the start of the year.
+One dollar now buys a little under seven lira, compared with fewer than four at the start of the year.

+Murat Askanat, a toy seller in Istanbul, told CNN that rising prices were making it harder to do business.

+"We do not know what will happen next, this is the problem," said Askanat.
+"The products that I used to buy for 10 lira become 20 now.
+How can I reflect this to my clients?"

 Turkish leaders have insisted that the lira's crash is the result of a speculative attack rather than any real problems in the country's economy.